MyBaBB/BetterMcTransport/README.md

-# This is one of my  Website Temolates with AI images of a Man who delivers 4x4 equipment to the swamp
+# This is one of my  Website Templates with AI images of a Man who delivers 4x4 equipment to the swamp

 <!-- note to self run npm run deploy to launch to github pages -->